Understanding Dementia Through Key Statistics

 To evaluate an individual for dementia, a primary care physician will typically take a thorough medical history and overall health evaluation in order to eliminate other potential causes of symptoms, such as genetic conditions, underlying biology, or medication interactions.
 The process may also include blood tests, brain scans, or other diagnostic methods and medical care to determine the cause of symptoms.

 Understanding statistics about diseases that fall under the category of dementia can help raise awareness about its risk factors, prevention, and resources.
-Here are some noteworthy dementia statistics and data.
+Here are some noteworthy dementia facts and statistics.

 • According to the 2020 US Census, 11.3% of the population has an MCI or Alzheimer’s disease.
 This percentage is expected to increase to 13.85% by 2060.